120th Fighter Squadron: Cold War

-Upon return to Colorado state control, the 120th was re-equipped by Tactical Air Command with F-80C Shooting Star jets.
+Upon return to Colorado state control, the 120th was re-equipped with F-80C Shooting Star jets.
 On 1 July 1955, the squadron was re-designated as the 120th Fighter-Interceptor Squadron, with its parent 140th FIW being assigned to the 34th Air Division, Air Defense Command.

 In 1958, the 140th FIW implemented the ADC Runway Alert Program, in which interceptors of the 120th Fighter-Interceptor Squadron were committed to a five-minute runway alert.
 In 1960 the F-86s were again replaced by the F-86L Sabre Interceptor, a day/night/all-weather aircraft designed to be integrated into the ADC SAGE interceptor direction and control system.